SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-buzz.md

 The main file is written in such way that the user will not need to edit anything but the include tag.
 It expects the included file to provide a function `create_exec()` as its entrypoint.
 This function creates an `executor` which will call a function at given intervals (more on that below).
 Here, we pass the value `10`, which means that the function will be called at every 10 steps of the BittyBuzz virtual machine.
 For more information on how to configure the step delay, refer to [this page](../../reference/HiveMind/bbzvm/index.md).

+!!! tip
-> This pattern of using a minimal main is not an absolute rule; users could write everything directly in the `main.bzz` file, instead of using a separate file.
+    This pattern of using a minimal main is not an absolute rule; users could write everything directly in the `main.bzz` file, instead of using a separate file.
 This implementation just makes it easier to switch from one buzz script to the other by simply changing the included file in the main.

 On your PC, create a `main.bzz` file under `bittybuzz/buzz_scripts` and copy the snippet shown above.

+!!! note
-> Il you cloned the HiveMind repository from GitHub, this step might not be required, since the code hosted on GitHub already contains a main file.
+    Il you cloned the HiveMind repository from GitHub, this step might not be required, since the code hosted on GitHub already contains a main file.

 ### The Script: `blinky.bzz`